 What have you been listening to recently that you could recommend?

-I loved the last LCD Soundsystem album it was terrific and the recent War on Drugs album – it didn’t get much heat but its great stuff.
+JK: I loved the last LCD Soundsystem album.
+It was terrific, and the recent War on Drugs album - it didn't get much heat, but it's great stuff.

 Simple Minds - Walk Between Worlds